lukebakken/message-queue-presentation/README.md

 * Message brokers are designed to keep statistics about message rates.
 You can learn a lot about your overall system by monitoring this data.
 Logs can be directed through the broker, as well as exceptions.
 You can get stats about a lot of things for "free".
 * Easy to add multiple instances of queue consumers and have the broker round-robin message delivery to each for scaling out.
+* Need to add a feature without changing data?
+Just consume from a queue as we have seen above.

 ## Considerations

 ### Order of operations

 We probably want to ensure the user has been created in the database prior to doing other operations.
 How could this be achieved?
+Here's one
+way:

+* Only the database service listens for the `user.create` event.
+* When the DB finishes successfully, `user.created` is published to the broker.
+* Other services listen for a subsequent event, like `user.created`.

 ### Async UI

+Now that the process of creating a user happens asynchronously, how can the UI be notified when their account is ready?
+Here are some options I can think of -

+* Don't notify them via the web UI!
+This is the simplest option.
+Return a page stating that their account will be created and they will receive a text message and email with information about their new account.
+* But, let's say marketing wants to notify the user on the web page if they remain on it during the account creation.
+Now that web sockets exist, this is somewhat trivial to implement.
+The `UserCreationInProgressView` page opens a web socket back to the web server and listens for the
+`user.created` event.
+The RabbitMQ Web STOMP and web MQTT plugins are designed for this use-case.

 # Links